obophenotype/cell-ontology/docs/editing_guidelines.md

 5. LIMIT information that applies to only some members of the class.
 This should only be used sparingly; when used, it should be made clear that it does not apply to all members of the class.
 6. AVOID using gene expression as the differentium.
 7. AVOID extensive repetition of assertions made in superclass definitions, unless these assertions are used to provide direct evidence for class membership.
-8. DO NOT add informations about what happens in mutant backgrounds or other kind of non-control conditions.
+8. DO NOT add informations about what happens in mutant or pathological states backgrounds or other kinds of non-control conditions.
 9. DO NOT include reasons for believing the assertions to be true.
 These should be recorded in comments.
 10. DO NOT raise questions in the definition.
 The definition should have the sense of being definitive, which is undermined if we show doubt.
 Any doubt should be recorded in comments instead.